Muzeum is the storefront location of the Great Canadian Roadshow.

 Following these simple steps allows Muzeum to make sure you get paid what you deserve for your items!

-We Purchase Gold Coins, Silver Coins, Collectible Coins and More!
+We Buy Gold, Silver , Collectible Coinage and More!

-Canadian, American and World gold coins and silver coins are among the most popular items we evaluate and purchase on a daily basis.
+Gold and silver coins from Canada, America and all over the world are the most popular items we evaluate and purchase on a daily basis.

 With over a decade of experience in the industry, Muzeum and Great Canadian Roadshow built an extensive database filled with collectors from around the world!
-They are always looking to add coins to their collection, both gold and silver, varying from proof and commemorative to numismatic and bullion coins.
+They are always looking to add coinageto their collection, both gold and silver coins, varying from proof and commemorative to numismatic and gold coinage.

 American silver coins dated 1968 and earlier (ONLY JFK half dollars)